-Since 2003, South Atlantic Snapper Grouper Unlimited Permits and Snapper Grouper 225-pound Trip Limit Permits have shown a downward trend (Figure 3.3.2.1).
+Since 2003, South Atlantic Snapper Grouper Unlimited Permits and Snapper Grouper 225pound Trip Limit Permits have shown a downward trend (Figure 3.3.2.1).
 With a limited entry program in place since 1998 and a "2 for 1" requirement, a reduction in permits would be expected over time and will likely continue as long as the criteria are a continued part of management.

 Figure 3.3.2.2.
 Snapper grouper unlimited 2012 permit frequency by homeport.
 Source: NMFS SERO Permits 2014.

 Florida communities have the majority of snapper grouper unlimited permits.
 Communities in North Carolina within the top 25 are Southport, Sneads Ferry, Hampstead, Wilmington, Atlantic Beach and Wanchese; and in South Carolina Little River, Murrell's Inlet and Georgetown (Figure 3.3.2.2).
-Florida also dominates class 2 permits with Hatteras, NC the only community outside of the Florida listed in the top twenty communities with class 2 permits (Figure 3.3.2.3).
+Florida also dominates the 225 lb trip limited permits with Hatteras, North Carolina the only community outside of the Florida listed in the top twenty communities with the 225 lb trip limited permits (Figure 3.3.2.3).